Turbonilla dispar

 Turbonilla dispar is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

-The shell grows to a length between 4 mm and 9.5 mm.
+The shell grows to a length between 4 mm and 9.5 mm, with it also having 2-3 mm in diameter.
+The shell has 8 somewhat curved whorls after the nucleus, with the spire having less than 2.
+The structure of the spiral grooves at unequal intervals have oblong punctures, with the upper part of the spire have square punctures.
+The shell is a light brown.

 Distribution

 This species occurs in the Atlantic Ocean off Brazil, Uruguay ad Argentina at depths between 5 m and 65 m.